 Pedestal Shaft and Base:

-Mount on a standard 4.5-inch OD aluminum pedestal pole with breakaway base.
-A 14-foot pole shall be provided and field adjusted and capped to maintain the proper sign mounting heights, unless specified otherwise in the plans.
+Install 17.5’ pedestal shaft and base in accordance with SCD TC-83.30.
+The pole shall be provided and field adjusted and capped to maintain the proper sign mounting heights, unless specified otherwise in the plans.
 Pole and base manufacturer shall be listed on ODOT’s Qualified Products List.

 999.5 Warranty